gumaerc-testorg/mas.714j-fall-2009/content/pages/readings/new_media_literacy.md

 Question 1:

-I chose to check out [Instructables](http://www.instructables.com/) which is not a very social site as the participants simply post what they did, but the way users can describe their projects is very much tied to their personal style.
+I chose to check out {{% resource_link "b969aa1e-5a59-4392-8e54-07e0786adac0" "Instructables" %}} which is not a very social site as the participants simply post what they did, but the way users can describe their projects is very much tied to their personal style.
 It is a fun way to make something and essentially empowers everyone to do whatever they set their mind to since someone else did it and worked out all the "bugs".

 I would consider this to fit in the **Play** category. **Collective Intelligence** could be facilitated by encouraging students to document what they produced and learned in such a way that other students in the same class can learn from them.
 It is easy to post what you have done, but it is much harder to recreate something someone else has made.
 In that respect it could also be considered as being part of the **Appropriation** category.